snowplow/snowplowanalytics.com/_posts/2020-06-18-how-tracking-issues-undermine-your-data-quality/index.md

 It is a good idea to have a strategy in place to prevent tracking issues from happening in the first place, however, eliminating them altogether is unlikely.
 The next best option is to pinpoint [data quality ](https://snowplowanalytics.com/blog/2019/09/09/how-to-optimize-your-pipeline-for-data-quality/)and fix issues as soon as possible.

 At Snowplow, our approach is to provide tooling to make it easier for developers to implement correct tracking, and prevent incorrect tracking from making it through to production.
-However, we also know that not all tracking problems can be avoided, which is why we offer a suite of tools customers can use to identify tracking issues that make it through to production as soon as possible so they can be fixed..
+However, we also know that not all tracking problems can be avoided, which is why we offer a suite of tools customers can use to identify tracking issues that make it through to production as soon as possible so they can be fixed.

 ### How Snowplow supports correct tracking implementation